splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Analyze your required network communication.
 This includes determining what talks to what, which ports need to be open, which protocols to use, and proxy considerations.

-See :ref:`otel-exposed-endpoints` to determine which ports need to open in the firewall and what protocols need to be turned on or off in the Collector.
+See :ref:`otel-exposed-endpoints` to determine which ports you need to open in the firewall and what protocols you need to turn on or off in the Collector.

 If your organization requires a proxy, see :ref:`allow-services`.